Sufiyan11919/Note-Taker/README.md

 # Note-Taker
-- This projects create professional readme for you with the help of inquirer.
-For using it use commands "npm install" and then "node index.js"
+- This projects is use as a note taker.
+You can add delete notes.
+For using it use commands "npm install" and then "node server.js"

 ## User Story